 The 10-second takeaway

-For the quarter ended March 31 (Q1), Stone Energy beat expectations on revenues and beat slightly on earnings per share.
+For the quarter ended March 31 (Q1), Stone Energy beat expectations on revenues and beat expectations on earnings per share.

-Compared with the prior-year quarter, revenue grew significantly and GAAP earnings per share improved significantly.
+Compared to the prior-year quarter, revenue dropped.
+Non-GAAP earnings per share dropped significantly.
+GAAP earnings per share shrank significantly.

-Stone Energy reported revenue of $244.1 million.
-The two analysts polled by S&P Capital IQ predicted sales of $225.5 million on the same basis.
-GAAP reported sales were 24% higher than the prior-year quarter's $197.9 million.
+Stone Energy booked revenue of $233.7 million.
+The five analysts polled by S&P Capital IQ expected a top line of $223.5 million on the same basis.
+GAAP reported sales were the same as the prior-year quarter's.